guidance-guarantee-programme/pension_guidance/content/guaranteed_income.md

 ## Tax-free lump sum with annuities

 If you decide to buy an annuity you can still take up to 25% of your pension pot tax free as cash.
-You could then, for example, buy the annuity with the remaining 75%.
+You could then, for example, use the other 75% to buy the annuity.
 Under current pension rules you have to buy the annuity within 6 months or alternatively use one of the [other options](/pension-pot-options).

 ## How an annuity is calculated